 Does your credential evaluation application need to be translated before you can send it to WES?
 Most applications do not need to be translated before you send them.
 But if someone has asked you for translated documents, you might be among the exceptions.
 This blog post will explain the guidelines for sending translated documents to WES.

 Overview: Why Does WES Require Translated Documents?

 Translations supplement required documents.
-They facilitate the evaluation process and help to ensure the accuracy and high quality of our reports.
+They facilitate the evaluation process and help to ensure the accuracy of our reports.

 When Does WES Need Translations?